 - Complete and finalize product requirements

-If you don’t engage QA experts in reviewing project documentation, you might need to adjust the requirements and specifications for your product when it’s already in development.
+If you don’t engage QA experts in reviewing software requirements documentation, you might need to adjust the requirements and specifications for your product when it’s already in development.
 And in this case, you risk spending more time and money.
 Not to mention that when guided by inaccurate and incomplete specifications, you are likely to get results that don’t match your expectations.

 For instance, we had several projects where consulting a QA specialist when finalizing project requirements allowed our team to determine critical inaccuracies in specifications.
 If left unaddressed, these inaccuracies could have delayed product delivery or negatively affected key functionality.